healthcare-and-life-sciences/intelligent-sales-solution-accelerator/README.md

 1. Download the recommendation_1.csv file in the GitHub repository here: https://github.com/salesforce/Accelerator-for-Provider-Relationship-Management
 2. Use DataLoader to import the Recommendation into your Salesforce org.
 When importing, you may leave the following fields unmapped:
-   a.
-ID
+     1. ID
-   b.
-ISACTIONACTIVE
+     2. ISACTIONACTIVE
-   c.
-ISDELETED
+     3. ISDELETED

 **Meeting Reminder Flow and Email Template**